 A fully accessible wilderness area located near Tupper Lake, it has picnic areas for day trips.

 Approximately 17 miles south of Tupper Lake you will find John Dillon Park.
 Operated by Paul Smith’s College, this park is one of the only parks of its kind in the Adirondacks.
 This unique facility was a dream of retired International Paper CEO and Paul Smith’s College Alumnus John Dillon.
 He envisioned a place where everyone could enjoy the Adirondack landscape - no matter who you are!

-9 Lean-to sites - All are fully accessible either by ramp or by transfer from a wheelchair and are equipped with a fold-down bed, fireplace and picnic table.
-Composting outhouse at all sites.
+There are nine lean-to sites - All are fully accessible either by ramp or by transfer from a wheelchair, and are equipped with a fold-down bed, fireplace, and picnic table.
+Composting accessible outhouse at all sites.
 Firewood is delivered daily to each campsite by park staff.
 Portable solar recharges are available for battery-powered wheelchairs.

-Gentle, crusher-line, trails can accommodate hiker and campers of all abilities and are wheelchair accessible.
+Gentle, crusher-lined trails can accommodate hikers and campers of all abilities and are wheelchair accessible.

 Handicap accessible fishing docks, or bring your own canoe or kayak.

 Electric pontoon boat rides available

 Park will be open May 29 through September 1 each year.